Cultural Events & Intellectual Discussions

 A group of 15 or more is entitled to a 10% discount on tickets for the same event (when tickets are purchased together).

-Patrons who purchase a ticket for three Artist Series events will receive a ticket for the fourth Artist Series event with our compliments.
+Patrons who purchase a ticket for two Artist Series events will receive a ticket for the third Artist Series event with our compliments.

 Box Office